 Normally, a dental crown should last about a decade.
 However, with proper oral care, a dental crown can serve some patients for as long as 25 years.
 Fortunately, dental crowns do not require any special oral care aside from observing good and proper dental care practices like brushing and flossing at least twice daily, caring for your dental crown is very easy.

-Aside from regular brushing and flossing, much of this proper oral care practices has to do with the foods and drinks that are being consumed after the dental crown procedure.
+Aside from regular brushing and flossing, much of these proper oral care practices have to do with the foods and drinks that are being consumed after the dental crown procedure.
 Here is a list of diets to avoid with a dental crown in place:

 Before you leave the dental office after the first visit, your emergency dentist would bond a temporary dental crown on your tooth using temporary cement.
 Hence, the temporary crown is not as strong as the permanent crown.
 The temporary dental crown protects the repaired tooth, prevents bacteria from infecting the tooth, and prevents sensitivity.
 Temporary crowns are bonded into place with temporary cement.

 With the temporary dental crown, it is very important to avoid taking anything crunchy or very sticky.
 This is to prevent dental crowns from pulling off or breaking under high force.
-More so, you may choose to return to your normal diet after the anaesthesia is worn off.
+More so, you may choose to return to your normal diet after the anesthesia is worn off.

 A few days after the procedure, your repaired tooth and gum may still be tender, and sometimes it is better for you to stick to a softer diet.